wsttiger/cudaqx/Building.md

 will have many GPU-accelerated simulators installed in it, it won't contain the *highest* performing CUDA-Q simulators.
 See [this note](https://nvidia.github.io/cuda-quantum/latest/using/install/data_center_install.html) for more details.

+## Building CUDA-QX Documentation from Source

+If you want to build and render our documentation from source, you can do this with the same environment as above.
+In particular, after running `ninja install`, you can run `ninja docs`.
+This places the documentation into the `/workspaces/cudaqx/build/docs/build/` directory.
+From there, you can open the `index.html` file in your browser, or if you are using VSCode or Cursor, you can simply browse to the `index.html` file in the Explorer panel, right click on the file, and select "Open with Live Server", and that will open your browser with the main docs page loaded automatically.